glangmead/writing/frege_russell/freges_values_final_paper.md

 ## 6. The privilege to do math

-For fear of obfuscating what I want to say, let me start by simply stating it: I think limiting the definition of "doers of mathematics" to people as soon as possible would be healthy.
+For fear of obfuscating what I want to say about today's crisis let me start by simply stating it: I think limiting the definition of "doers of mathematics" to people as soon as possible would be a healthy step.
 I think we should close ranks to defend this position because it is being attacked under the cloak of AI research.
 But I also think that computers are amazing tools and I have devoted my own career to making them smarter.
 Many mathematicians have the same positive view of computers, especially those in the formalization community that I have described.
 This makes it seem that I am trying to split hairs, and I worry that this appearance will make it even more difficult to mount a humanist defense against AI.
 My goal for the rest of this section is to convince you that:

 1. Some prominent AI researchers want to redefine mathematics to include computers as the doers, in the way others have done for the playing of chess and Go.
-2. Some mathematicians want to yield this.
+2. Some mathematicians want to yield to this.
 3. Frege offers a vision for compartmentalizing the use of computers in math.

-### 6.1 Quanta's muddled report
+### 6.1.
+Quanta's muddled report

 In the 2020 Quanta Magazine article "How Close are Computers to Automating Mathematical Reasoning"[^quanta] we get a good status report on the redefinition of mathematics as non-human.
 Several researchers are quoted in the article, but their viewpoints do not gel into a single coherent narrative.
 The picture becomes much clearer if we examine each quote and ask "is this person focused on helping people do math, or helping computers do it?"

 Michael Harris (a mathematician) wants people such as himself to do math and he worries that a proof assistant would make it harder: "By the time I’ve reframed my question into a form that could fit into this technology, I would have solved the problem myself."

-Kevin Buzzard (a mathematician and evangelist for formalizing mathematics) wants computers to be mathematicians and claims that mainstream mathematicians want the same: "Computers have done amazing calculations for us, but they have never solved a hard problem on their own," he said.
+Kevin Buzzard (the mathematician and evangelist for formalizing mathematics we met earlier) wants computers to be mathematicians and claims that mainstream mathematicians want the same: "Computers have done amazing calculations for us, but they have never solved a hard problem on their own," he said.
 "Until they do, mathematicians aren’t going to be buying into this stuff."
 I want to especially note the circular salesmanship in this sentiment: we want computers to get better at doing math because we want to sell the project to mathematicians, presumably so that computers can continue to do more math _for them_.

 Emily Riehl wants to learn to do math with a proof assistant and wants her students to learn too: "It’s not necessarily something you have to use all the time, and will never substitute for scribbling on a piece of paper," she said, "but using a proof assistant has changed the way I think about writing proofs."